Eastern Maine Medical Center: History

-In March 1891, a public meeting in Bangor resulting in a petition being circulated calling for the "establishment, operation, and maintenance of a General Hospital for the charitable and benevolent purposes of aiding, treating and relieving the sick, injured and disabled..."
+In March 1891, a public meeting in Bangor resulted in a petition's being circulated calling for the "establishment, operation, and maintenance of a General Hospital for the charitable and benevolent purposes of aiding, treating and relieving the sick, injured and disabled..."
 The petition was signed by 70 citizens.
 A year later, five physicians: Doctors William Mason, Walter Hunt, Everett Nealey, William Baxter and William Simmons published a notice in a local newspaper announcing that a Bangor General Hospital would open its doors on June 7, 1892; this caused some controversy over whether such a notice constituted "advertising" and thus violated the Medical Code of Ethics.
 A paper was read on the issue at the annual AMA meeting in Milwaukee, and a Dr. D. A. Robinson argued for the hospital.

 The Benjamin Mace house, the three-story gray building in the center at the end of the road, is the original building that housed NLEMMC.

 The new hospital opened on schedule in a rented space in the Mace House.
 A Boston City Hospital graduate, Elizabeth Spratt, was hired as superintendent of the hospital and organized a school for nurses.
 That summer, three students enrolled into the program, and those students served as the primary nursing staff under Spratt.
-December saw the incorporation of the hospital, and Charles Hamlin stepping up as president of what is now the board of trustees; one hundred other citizens step up as well to provide funding, most notably Pricilla Blake, who provides $1,000 to the hospital.
+December saw the incorporation of the hospital, and Charles Hamlin stepping up as president of what is now the board of trustees; one hundred other citizens stepped up as well to provide funding, most notably Pricilla Blake, who provided $1,000 to the hospital.

 In 1893, Ellen Paine was headhunted from Mass General to replace Spratt as superintendent.
 The hospital trustees made plans to approach the Maine State Legislature to request funding, as over 2/3 of the patients being admitted were from outside of Bangor, but the plans were abandoned to allow for the money to fund the construction of the Eastern Maine Insane Asylum, now the Dorothea Dix Psychiatric Center.
 Instead, it purchased the Mace house with the pledges paid by the trustees.
-However, overcrowding quickly becomes an issue, and to free up interior beds, the hospital pitches a tent during the summer to provide a recovery room for male outpatient surgery patients.
+However, overcrowding quickly became an issue, and to free up interior beds, the hospital pitched a tent during the summer to provide a recovery room for male outpatient surgery patients.